ssh-broker-config — SSH Connection Broker configuration file format

 channels are closed) is allowed for a connection before

 automatically closing the connection.
-The time
+The time is given

 in seconds.